 Instacart scam leads to $2,800 Kroger bill and no delivery

-Jill McCormick was awaiting her digital Kroger order to her suburban Cincinnati home on Wednesday when she got a startling message: Her bank account had been charged almost $2,800.
+Jill McCormick was awaiting her digital Kroger order to her suburban Cincinnati home recently when she got a startling message: Her bank account had been charged almost $2,800.

 She was quickly reassured – the friendly Instacart shopper, assigned to pick up her yogurt, spaghetti sauce and other items, told her it was all a mistake and would be swiftly corrected.